elvisraymond/PyCalc-Python-Calculator/README.md

 PyCalc is a GUI calculator application with all the basic functionalities of a calculator written completely in Python3 using the tkinter framework.

-It can run on any system running Python 3 or above and having tkinter library.
+It can run on any system running Python three or above and having tkinter library.

 ## Requirements
 For the program to run, it needs the following **dependencies** to be installed in python: